medly/configs/README.md

 ## Goal

 - 🧩 share common configurations across different projects
-- 🔥 minimize the amount of config files in project
+- 🔥 minimize the amount of config files in the project

 ## Packages